 Schools will also provide detailed information regarding the following:

 - Specific details regarding the modules for which an external examiner is responsible

 - Contact details for academic and administrative staff

 - Dates of Module and/or Assessment Boards where attendance is required

 External examiners will also receive an outline of expected types and format of assessments to be examined, including anticipated sample size.
-This will be based on information available at the time of appointment and will be updated by the faculty annually when the delivery model for the year has been confirmed.
+This will be based on information available at the time of appointment and will be updated by the School annually when the delivery model for the year has been confirmed.

 Eligibility to work in the UK

 In order to comply with its legal duties under the Asylum and Immigration Act (1996) and UK Visas and Immigration (UKVI), the University must ensure it has checked that any person undertaking paid work with the University, even if the work is not undertaken on a contract of employment, is eligible to work in the UK.
 The UKVI has published a Right to Work checklist which indicates the types of documentation used to confirm an individual's eligibility.

 This information will be checked prior to the appointment being taken up and copies of documentation will be held within the Academic Registry and stored for the statutory period after the end of the appointment.
 Access to the copied documentation will be strictly limited and the University will only make this information available to HMRC and/or UKVI officials should they request it.